 Here is a simple way to connect your Instagram dashboard with Inrō.

-With Inrō connected to your account you can:
+With Inrō connected to your account:

 Join automations strategies and Instagram Insights weekly